woodsxwu/KillDoctorLuckyGame/README.md

 #####limitations:

 #####example run explanations:
+in these tests, I use a simplified map to make attacking and moving pet more likely to happen.
 #####1. res/example_runs/example_run1: This run is the valid run which human player wins
+1) tells the position of the target character in each turn, so that the user has some way of knowing where the target player is in the world.
+42-43 <br>
+2) updated look around (multiple player situation will be shown in another run) 45-75<br>
+3) the space information is blocked by the pet.
+58<br>
+4) limited information about where player is in every turn.
+39<br>
+5) space description is updated with pet included.
+142-151<br>
+6) player poke target in the eye and delt 1 damage.
+161-162<br>
+7) player attack target with picked item.
+403-404<br>
+8) player successfully moved the pet to another space.
+619-620<br>
+9) attack caused death of target, game over, the player gave the lethal strike won.
+639-643<br>

 #####2. res/example_runs/example_run2: This run is the valid run which computer player wins